CLICK TO GO DIRECTLY TO that DAY☝︎

 So what do you do if you accidentally or purposely eat something non vegan?
 Do you freak out? give up? get mad at yourself?
 Lets talk about it..

 When you accidentally eat something non vegan- say you just assumed it was vegan but then looked at the ingredients and saw there was something in it you would've never expected, you're bound to feel a little bad.
 I certainly felt this way for a while (at least the first year and a half) whenever it would happen to me and I'd get kinda down on myself for it.
 Recently I've realized that that doesn't help at all.
 Getting mad at yourself for doing something you didn't mean to doesn't usually help prevent it from happening again.
-The reason I know that to be true is because I've accidentally eaten non vegan foods probably 30 times in the 2.5 years I've been vegan.
-So getting worked up about it never did help.
 You're bound to make a lot of mistakes at the beginning and still will likely make a few even after you feel like you've really got it down.
 But like all other mistakes you make in life, you just need to learn from them.
 Don't get mad at yourself.
 It doesn't fix anything that's already been done.
 And definitely don't think that you're the only vegan who's accidentally eaten animal products...
 I would estimate 98% have at least once.

-So there are 12 vegan youtubers who I think make awesome recipe videos that you should definitely check out!
+So there are 11 vegan youtubers who I think make awesome recipe videos that you should definitely check out!
 Hope that helps a little bit.
-If you do like having actually recipe books, one that I have that's awesome is Oh She Glows by Angela Liddon.
-When I hadn't yet gone fully vegan, I was given a vegetarian cookbook called Meatless by 'the editors of whole living magazine'.
-Until now I always thought it was by Martha Stewart because on the front it also says 'foreword by martha stewart' and apparently I only read the last two words... but if you like Martha- she's in there.
-Even though a lot of the recipes contain dairy, eggs, and honey, I still use it to this day because whats really nice is it has all the recipes labeled with a 'v' if they're vegan and I'd say at least half are and most others can be made vegan be leaving something out or substituting it.
-Other than that, most book stores surprisingly have a pretty decent selection of veg/vegan cookbooks which is nice so it shouldn't be that hard to find one!
+If you do like having actually recipe books, one that I have is Oh She Glows by Angela Liddon.
+When I hadn't yet gone fully vegan, I was given a vegetarian cookbook called Meatless.
+Even though a lot of the recipes contain dairy, eggs, and honey, it has all the recipes labeled with a 'v' if they're vegan and I'd say at least half are and most others can be made vegan be leaving something out or substituting it.
+Other than that, most book stores surprisingly have a pretty decent selection of veg/vegan cookbooks (in the US at least) which is nice so hopefully it’s not hard to find one.